AuraFriday/mcp-link/EULA.md

 # End-User License Agreement (EULA) for mcp-link

-**Last Updated:** 2025-07-25
+**Last Updated:** 2025-07-26

-This End-User License Agreement ("EULA") is a legally binding agreement between you ("Licensee" or "you") and **Aura Friday, an Australian proprietary limited company** ("Licensor", "we", "us").
+This End-User License Agreement ("EULA") is a legally binding agreement between you and **Aura Friday (An Australian Pty Ltd company, ACN 123 027 163)**, or its successor or assign, and any affiliate that provides the Software (together, **“Aura Friday”**). **“Company Parties”** means Aura Friday, its affiliates, and each of their officers, directors, employees, contractors, agents, contributors, licensors, and suppliers.

-This EULA governs your use of the **mcp-link** software and all its related components, including but not limited to the browser extension, server components, Android applications, iOS applications, and any associated IoT hardware firmware (collectively, the "Software").

 **BY CLICKING "AGREE", CHECKING A BOX INDICATING YOUR ACCEPTANCE, OR BY INSTALLING, COPYING, OR OTHERWISE USING THE SOFTWARE, YOU AGREE TO BE BOUND BY ALL TERMS AND CONDITIONS OF THIS EULA.
 IF YOU DO NOT AGREE, DO NOT INSTALL OR USE THE SOFTWARE.**

-### 1. Grant of License
+## 1. Software and License

-We grant you a limited, non-exclusive, non-transferable, non-sublicensable, revocable license to install and use the Software for your personal or internal business purposes, strictly in accordance with the terms of this EULA.
+“**Software**” means the mcp‑link browser extension, server components, mobile apps, and any related firmware, tools or services delivered by the foregoing.
+Aura Friday grants you a limited, non‑exclusive, non‑transferable, non‑sublicensable, revocable license to install and use the Software for personal or internal business use, in accordance with this EULA.

-### 2. IMPORTANT: Acknowledgement of Inherent Risks of Agentic AI
+### 2. IMPORTANT: Acknowledgement of Inherent Risks of Agentic AI, and your Duties

 **mcp-link is a powerful tool that allows artificial intelligence agents to take real-world actions on your devices and with your data.
 The use of such technology carries inherent and significant risks.**